-Northern Ireland is fearful, as Boris Johnson threatens the E.U. over Brexit
+Fear in Northern Ireland, as Boris Johnson threatens the E.U. over Brexit

 Queen’s University Belfast professor Katy Hayward said, “We should be familiar with this by now, the stirring up of a political storm over Northern Ireland and its place after Brexit, but we are no less weary of it.”

-She said “the anxieties are only growing. . . .
+She said that “the anxieties are only growing. . . .
 We face the prospect of the U.K. flagrantly breaking international law and using Northern Ireland’s position as justification for it.
 This sets a whole new precedent.
 And it bodes very badly for peace.”

-During the Troubles, more than 3,500 were killed, more than half of them civilians.
+During the Troubles, more than 3,500 people were killed, over half of them civilians.

 Brandon Lewis, Johnson’s minister for Northern Ireland, admitted to the House of Commons last week that the new bill to amend the Brexit deal with Europe will “break international law,” but, he said, only in a “specific and limited way.”

-Johnson’s move has set off alarms in the U.S. Congress, with House Speaker Nancy Pelosi warning that today’s open border between north and south must be preserved at all costs.
+Johnson’s move has set off alarms in the U.S. Congress, with House Speaker Nancy Pelosi (D-Calif.) warning that today’s open border between north and south must be preserved at all costs.
 Undermine the Good Friday pact, Pelosi said, and “there will be absolutely no chance of a U.S.-U.K. trade agreement passing the Congress.”

 If Britain and Europe are unable to sign a trade deal by year’s end, then World Trade Organization rules would apply to goods traded between the E.U. and the U.K., with tariffs and quotas levied in both directions.
 Supply chains 40 years in the making could be derailed.